Crowns Price Hits $5.82 (CWS)

-Crowns (CWS) traded flat against the U.S. dollar during the 1 day period ending at 13:00 PM ET on June 28th.
-In the last seven days, Crowns has traded flat against the U.S. dollar.
-One Crowns coin can now be purchased for approximately $5.82 or 0.00012228 BTC on popular cryptocurrency exchanges.
-Crowns has a market capitalization of $12.56 million and approximately $1.39 million worth of Crowns was traded on exchanges in the last 24 hours.
+Crowns (CWS) traded flat against the dollar during the 1 day period ending at 21:00 PM E.T. on June 30th.
+One Crowns coin can currently be purchased for $5.82 or 0.00012228 BTC on cryptocurrency exchanges.
+Crowns has a total market capitalization of $12.56 million and approximately $1.39 million worth of Crowns was traded on exchanges in the last 24 hours.
+Over the last week, Crowns has traded flat against the dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.